apache/cordova-coho/docs/plugins-release-process.md

     coho audit-license-headers -r active-plugins | less

-TODO only run for $ACTIVE
+TODO only run for $ACTIVE, not for all active-plugins

 Tip: Skim by searching for "Unknown Licenses" where the number infront it not 0.